-For this reason, it is advisable to use in the tournaments time controls WITH increment.
+This requires use of digital clocks.
+A time control WITH an increment is a much better way of concluding a game.

-III.5.3 If the arbiter has rejected the claim, the opponent shall be awarded two extra minutes.

-III.6 The following shall apply when the competition is not supervised by an arbiter:

-III.6.1 A player may claim a draw when he has less than two minutes left on his clock and before his flag falls.
+- III.5.3 If the arbiter has rejected the claim, the opponent shall be awarded two extra minutes. - III.6 The following shall apply when the competition is not supervised by an arbiter: - III.6.1 A player may claim a draw when he has less than two minutes left on his clock and before his flag falls.
 This concludes the game.
-He may claim on the basis:

-III.6.1.1 that his opponent cannot win by normal means, and/or

-III.6.1.2 that his opponent has been making no effort to win by normal means.

-In III.6.1.1 the player must write down the final position and his opponent must verify it.

-In III.6.1.2 the player must write down the final position and submit an up-to-date scoresheet.
-The opponent shall verify both the scoresheet and the final position.

-III.6.2 The claim shall be referred to the designated arbiter.
+He may claim on the basis: - III.6.1.1 that his opponent cannot win by normal means, and/or - III.6.1.2 that his opponent has been making no effort to win by normal means. - In III.6.1.1 the player must write down the final position and his opponent must verify it. - In III.6.1.2 the player must write down the final position and submit an up-to-date scoresheet.
+The opponent shall verify both the scoresheet and the final position. - III.6.2 The claim shall be referred to the designated arbiter.